acsone/click-odoo/README.rst

   Usage: odoo-script [OPTIONS] [SCRIPT] [SCRIPT_ARGS]...

     Execute a python script in an initialized Odoo environment.
-The script has access to a 'env' global variable which is the odoo.api.Environment initialized for the given database.
+The script has access to a 'env' global variable which is an odoo.api.Environment initialized for the given database.
 If no script is provided, the script is read from stdin or an interactive console is started if stdin appears to be a terminal.